 ALDA Inc., in association with Thomas Harder & Co. is pleased to submit to you, as Chairman of the Beaumont Basin Watermaster, the Beaumont Basin Watermaster Annual Report for Calendar Year 2011.
-This final report incorporates all comments received from members of the Board and public in general and summarizes all production, spreading, and storage activities that took place during calendar year 2011.
+This draft report summarizes all production, spreading, and storage activities that took place during calendar year 2011.
 Further, the report documents changes in water levels and storage conditions as well as an estimate of the Basin Operating Safe Yield for 2011.